 This is the first course of six courses where students will be introduced to the guitar.
 The course will be divided into several units that cover various aspects of understanding the instrument and the music that can be created with it.
-Each class, students will be led through a routine of tuning their guitars, warming-up, group instruction, and independent group practicing and playing.
+Each class, students will be led through a routine of tuning their guitars, warming-up, group instruction, and independent group instruction, and independent group practicing and playing.
+Throughout the course, students will keep a learner's journal and manuscript notebook to record and reflect upon their process of learning and record their practice time. group practicing and playing.
 Students will also learn basic maintenance of the instrument and how to change strings, clean the guitar's surface, clean strings, and maintain tuning.
 Throughout the course, students will keep a learner's journal and manuscript notebook to record and reflect upon their process of learning and record their practice time.